VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 2. Make sure the following bundled plugins are enabled, in the `Installed` tab of `File > Settings > Plugins` (`Preferences/Settings > Plugins` on macOS):
    * Git
    * Gradle
-   * IntelliLang (for highlighting of language injections, e.g. JavaScript within Scala, or shell script within YAML)
+   * IntelliLang (for highlighting of language injections, e.g. shell script within YAML)
    * Java Internationalization
    * JUnit
    * Lombok